 Living with a roommate can be an exciting and rewarding experience, but it can also come with its own set of challenges.
 One of the biggest challenges that many roommates face is dealing with a messy roommate.
 Whether it’s dirty dishes piling up in the sink or clothes scattered all over the floor, a messy roommate can create tension and stress in an otherwise harmonious living situation.

 If you’re struggling to deal with a messy roommate, don’t worry – you’re not alone.
 There are plenty of ways to address the issue and find a solution that works for both of you.
-In this article, we’ll explore 10 different strategies for dealing with a messy roommate.
-From setting clear boundaries to collaborating on cleaning tasks, these tips will help you create a cleaner, more organized living space.
+In this article, we’ll explore 7 different strategies for dealing with a messy roommate.

 Dealing with a messy roommate can be a frustrating experience.
 However, before you take any drastic measures, it’s important to communicate with your roommate.
 Here are two ways to establish clear communication: